tillkaeufer/DuCKLinG/README.md

 In this section, you are setting the prior ranges for all the parameters you want to retrieve.
 For the name of the molecules have a look at the slab data that you downloaded.
 It is important that you are using the names that the files have.
 Files with molecular_name+'_I' or molecular_name+'_II' use a mix of the 12C and 13C isotopologues (see [Arabhavi et al. 2024](https://doi.org/10.1126/science.adi8147)).
 If you want multiple components of the same molecule you can simply provide multiple priors for e.g. 'H2O', 'H2O_comp2', 'H2O_comp3'...
+If you are using molecular absorption just call the molecules '_absorp' (e.g. 'H2O_absorp').
+You can combine molecular emission and absorption to your liking.
+If you are using temperature power laws for the absorption the exponent will be the same as the emission exponent.
+If you need an independent parameter, please let me know.
+Multiple absorption components of the same molecule can be introduced by combining '_absorp' and '_comp' (e.g. 'H2O_absorp_comp2').

 - prior_dict: Prior dictionary for all parameters that are not related to the slab grid (except for q_emis)
 - slab_prior_dict: Prior dictionary for all parameters related to the slab grid.
 If log_coldens=True to column densities are provided as their logarithm.